overview

 Housing

-On-campus residence halls, apartments, houses, and duplexes.
+On-campus residence halls or houses.
 All exchange students are required to live on campus; a variety of traditional and non-traditional units are available.
-As of fall 2022, the cost of one-semester room and board is 5,500.
+As of fall 2023, prices start at $5,100.

 Meals

-The following meal plans are available as part of your room and board: 19 meals per week + $50 Dining Dollars; 140 block meals + $150 Dining Dollars; or 100 block meals + $350 Dining Dollars.
+The following meal plans are available as part of your room and board: 19 meals per week + $100 Dining Dollars; 15 meals per week + $250 Dining Dollars; or 10 meals per week + $350 Dining Dollars.
 Dining dollars are accepted at all dining locations through campus.

 Transportation